 - Permitting (Federal) – 2008-2016

 - Begin construction – Estimated 2017

 - Estimated line in service for customers – 2017

 Additional Information About the Project

 Since 2008, our company has worked with landowners, community members, agencies, tribes and local governments, and conducted engineering, environmental and cultural studies to select a preferred route for the line.
 This route was submitted to permitting agencies in late 2008, with county conditional use permits issued in early 2009 and a State of Oregon Certificate of Public Convenience and Necessity issued in late 2011.
 The company continues to work with federal agencies to complete those permitting activities and obtain federal rights of way.

-In 2013, the project was delayed to allow for further assessment of customer needs and development of conditions that would move the project forward.
+In 2013, this project was delayed to allow for further assessment of customer needs and development of conditions that would move the project forward.
 Customers indicated a need for the project in mid-2014, at which point we re-initiated the permitting and right-of-way acquisition processes.

 Public input is an important part of the project, and welcome at all stages of the transmission line development.
 From 2008-2013, our company gathered input about the project through public, group and individual meetings, and local agencies conducted public meetings and comment periods during their permitting processes.
 Now that we are reinitiating project development, we are conducting additional discussions with permitting agencies and landowners and will continue to provide project materials and newsletters to landowners and other interested parties.